abhiagarwal18/Calculator-with-JS/README.md

 # Calculator_with_HTML-CSS
-Online calculator made using Javascript basics :- functions arrays
+Online calculator made using Javascript basics.